-"To facilitate efficient monitoring of food supplements, Member States may require the manufacturer or the person placing the product on the market in their territory to notify the competent authority of that placing on the market by forwarding it a model of the label used for the product".
+"To facilitate efficient monitoring of food supplements, Member States may require the manufacturer or the person placing the product on the market in their territory to notify the

-It is to be noted that this directive was adopted on the basis of Article 113 of the Treaty on the Functioning of the European Union (formerly Article 95 of the EC Treaty) and aims at full harmonization on the points covered by the directive, with the only exception being the possibility for Member States to adopt divergent measures in particular to ensure the protection of public health, provided that their justification is proven.
+It is to be noted that this directive was adopted on the basis of Article 113 of the Treaty on the Functioning of the European Union (formerly Article 95 of the EC Treaty) and aims at full harmonization on the points covered by the directive.
+The only exception is the possibility for Member States to adopt divergent measures, in particular, to ensure the protection of public health, provided that their justification is proven.

-Belgium states having made use of the possibility to require to be notified of the placing on the market of food supplements, in conformity with Directive 2002/46/EC.
+Belgium states that it has used the possibility of requiring notification of the placing on the market of food supplements in conformity with Directive 2002/46/EC.